 Stir it until all of the flour is incorporated into the dough, as you can see it will be a wet rough dough.

 Put the lid on the container, but do not snap it shut.
-You want the gases from the yeast to escape.
-(I had my husband put a little hole in the top of the lids so that I could close the lids and still allow the gases to get out.
+You want the gases from the yeast to escape. (you can put a little hole in the top of the lid so that you can close the lid and still allow the gases to get out.
 As you can see it doesn’t take much of a hole to accomplish this.)

 Allow the dough to sit at room temperature for about 2 hours to rise.
 When you first mix the dough it will not occupy much of the container.

 But, after the initial 2 hour rise it will pretty much fill it.
 (If you have decreased the yeast you will have to let it go longer than 2 hours.)
 DO NOT PUNCH DOWN THE DOUGH!
 Just let it settle by itself.

 The dough will be flat on the top and some of the bubbles may even appear to be popping.
 (If you intend to refrigerate the dough after this stage it can be placed in the refrigerator even if the dough is not perfectly flat.
 The yeast will continue to work even in the refrigerator.)
 The dough can be used right after the initial 2 hour rise, but it is much easier to handle when it is chilled.
 It is intended for refrigeration and use over the next two weeks, ready for you anytime.
 The flavor will deepen over that time, developing sourdough characteristics.

 The next day when you pull the dough out of the refrigerator you will notice that it has collapsed and this is totally normal for our dough.
 It will never rise up again in the container.

 Dust the surface of the dough with a little flour, just enough to prevent it from sticking to your hands when you reach in to pull a piece out.